-- 34. ROUTES & AIRCRAFT IDENTIFIERS: Operators agree to provide the following to the CBJ who will make the information available to interested members of the public: - established flight routes - common factors influencing route choice, such as weather, turbulence and traffic - aircraft colors or other distinguishing characteristics useful in identifying individual operators

-- 36. FLY NEIGHBORLY: Helicopter operators agree to conduct flightseeing tours in accordance with the Helicopter Association International (HAI) Fly Neighborly Program.
+- 37. ROUTES & AIRCRAFT IDENTIFIERS: Operators agree to provide the following to the CBJ who will make the information available to interested members of the public: - established flight routes - · common factors influencing route choice, such as weather, turbulence and traffic - aircraft colors or other distinguishing characteristics useful in identifying individual operators - 38.
+ALTITUDE: Operators follow voluntarily agreed-upon routes for tour flights and maintain minimum altitudes of 1,500 feet for helicopters and 1,000 feet for floatplanes operating above residential areas, except during take-off, landing or when deviations are required by weather, traffic, or the Air Traffic Control Tower. - 39.
+FLY NEIGHBORLY: Helicopter operators agree to conduct flightseeing tours in accordance with the Helicopter Association International (HAI) Fly Neighborly Program.
 The Fly Neighborly Program is a voluntary noise reduction program designed to be implemented worldwide by local helicopter operators, large and small.
 Operators will train all pilots on the Fly Neighborly Program with regard to its application to local operations.
-Additional information on this program can be viewed on the HAI website-www.rotor.com. - 37.
-OPERATING TIMES: Operators agree not to schedule glacier flightseeing and tour departures before 8 am or after 7 pm and to complete all tour flights by 9 pm Operators agree to minimize tour support operations outside these hours.
-Non- tour operations will occur outside these hours as our community is uniquely dependent on commercial fixed-wing and helicopter operations.
-Operators agree to take the same care to minimize their impacts during non-tour flight operations. \(Due to port call timing, an alternative schedule with float plane returns up until 9:30 pm may be used on some Mondays.) - 38.
-LOW USE ZONES: Operators agree to maintain "low use zones" in the Persever- ance/Granite Creek Basin, Peterson Trail/Lake, the Eagle River/Eagle Glacier Cabin, and the John Muir Cabin areas.
-"Low use zones" are identified as areas where direct overhead tour flights are avoided (weather permitting). - 39.
+Additional information on this program can be viewed on the HAI website-www.rotor.com. - 40.
+OPERATING TIMES: Operators agree not to schedule glacier flightseeing and tour departures before 8 am or after 7 pm and to complete all tour flights by 9 pm.
+Operators agree to minimize tour support operations outside these hours.
+Non-tour operations will occur outside these hours as our community is uniquely dependent on commercial fixed-wing and helicopter operations.
+Operators agree to take the same care to minimize their impacts during non-tour flight operations. - 41.
+LOW USE ZONES: Operators agree to maintain "low use zones" in the Perseverance/Granite Creek Basin, Peterson Trail/Lake, the Eagle River/Eagle Glacier Cabin, and the John Muir Cabin areas.
+"Low use zones" are identified as areas where direct overhead tour flights are avoided (weather permitting). - 42.
 WILDLIFE VIEWING: Operators conducting air tours within CBJ boundaries agree to minimize impacts to backcountry users and wildlife.
 Operators will not circle, hover, harass or decrease altitude for wildlife viewing.
 Flightseeing operators also agree to avoid key mountain goat kidding areas at appropriate times.

-Agreements Regarding Walking, Hiking, Bicycling & Zipline Tours
+Agreements Regarding Walking, Hiking, Bicycling, Segway and Zipline Tours

 Commercial use of public trails is permitted by the CBJ Department of Parks & Recreation (11 CBJ AC 01.010-01.100 - Commercial Use of Parks and Recreation Facilities and Trails), by the US Forest Service, and by Alaska State Parks.
-Operators may hold commercial permits for the following trails: Perseverance Trail System, Upper Mt.
-Roberts (above tram), East Glacier, West Glacier, Moraine Ecology, Herbert Glacier, Glacier Nature Loop, Rainforest Trail, Amalga Meadows Beach Access (SAGA Beach), Auke Lake Launch Ramp Access, Nugget Creek, Sunshine Cove Beach Access, Ernest Gruening State Park, Trail of Time, and Treadwell Historic Loop Trail.
-Operators will conduct pre-season training in a manner which focuses on and emphasizes these guidelines.
+Operators may hold commercial permits for the following trails: Perseverance Trail System, Upper Mt.Roberts (above tram), East Glacier, West Glacier, Moraine Ecology, Nugget Falls, Glacier Nature Loop, Rainforest Trail, Amalga Meadows Beach Access (SAGA Beach), Auke Lake Launch Ramp Access, Powerline Trail (near Gladstone St.), Tolch Rock, Sunshine Cove Beach Access, Ernest Gruening State Park, Trail of Time, and Treadwell Historic Loop Trail.
+Operators will conduct pre-season training in a manner which focuses on and emphasizes these quidelines.